http2/http2.github.io/index.md

 consensus over individual portions.

-See [our charter](http://datatracker.ietf.org/wg/httpbis/charter/) for more details of the scope of the work.
+See [our charter](http://datatracker.ietf.org/wg/httpbis/charter/) for more details of the scope of the work, as well as our [Frequently Asked Questions](/faq/).

 ## Specifications